-Minecraft Legends expected release date
+Minecraft Legends release date and platforms

 Minecraft Legends gameplay

-Building on that foundation (see what I did?), here's the first gameplay video for Minecraft Legends, as seen at the recent Minecraft Live 2022 expo:
+Building on that foundation (see what I did?), here's the first gameplay video for Minecraft Legends, as seen at the Minecraft Live 2022 expo:

 This first look at the gameplay also includes some story cutscenes, which tells us that Minecraft Legends will have both a plotline and non-interactive sections where you get to know the characters a little.
 This isn't the first time that Minecraft has done something along those lines (Minecraft: Story Mode has been around for years, after all), but it's an interesting confirmation that Legends will be moving further away from the sandbox into something more concretely goal-oriented.

 Minecraft Legends will have both co-op and competitive multiplayer options, and will support cross-platform play.